 Ice Sports Details

-• Ice Hockey features NHL players for the first time since 2014.
-The men’s and women’s tournaments will showcase the world’s best players.
-Canada and the United States remain the top gold medal favorites.
-Games take place at multiple arenas in Milan.
+Ice Hockey features NHL players for the first time since 2014.
+The men’s and women’s tournaments showcase the world’s best players.
+Games take place at Milano Santa Giulia Ice Hockey Arena and Milano Rho Ice Hockey Arena.

-• Figure Skating includes five medal events.
+Figure Skating includes five medal events at Milano Ice Skating Arena.
 Athletes compete in men’s singles, women’s singles, pairs, ice dance and team events.
-The competitions happen at the Milano Ice Skating Arena.
 Skaters perform both technical programs and free skates to earn their scores.

-• Speed Skating offers 14 medal events on the long track.
-Races range from 500 meters to 10,000 meters.
-The Milano Speed Skating Stadium hosts all speed skating competitions.
+Speed Skating offers 14 medal events on the long track.
+Races range from 500 meters to 10,000 meters at Milano Speed Skating Stadium.
 Athletes reach speeds over 30 miles per hour on the ice.

-• Short Track Speed Skating brings nine medal events of fast-paced racing.
-Multiple skaters compete simultaneously on a smaller track.
-The sport requires quick reflexes and strategic positioning.
-All short track events take place in Milan.
+Short Track Speed Skating brings nine medal events of fast-paced racing.
+Multiple skaters compete at the same time on a smaller track.
+The sport requires quick reflexes and smart positioning.

-• Curling features three medal events in men’s, women’s and mixed doubles.
-Teams slide stones across ice toward a target area.
-The Cortina Curling Olympic Stadium hosts all curling matches.
-Competition begins on February 4, two days before the opening ceremony.
+Curling features three medal events in men’s, women’s and mixed doubles.
+Teams slide stones across ice toward a target area at Cortina Curling Olympic Stadium.
+Competition began on February 4, two days before the opening ceremony.

 Alpine and Snowboard Sports Details

-• Snowboarding offers 11 medal events at Livigno Snow Park.
+Snowboarding offers 11 medal events at Livigno Snow Park.
 Athletes compete in halfpipe, slopestyle, big air, parallel giant slalom and snowboard cross.
-Young stars like Chloe Kim and Mia Brookes will chase Olympic glory.
+Chloe Kim aims for her third consecutive Olympic gold in halfpipe.
+She won in 2018 and 2022 at just 17 and 21 years old.
+Great Britain’s Mia Brookes represents the next generation at only 18 years old.

-• Freestyle Skiing features 13 medal events including the new dual moguls competitions.
-Athletes perform in moguls, aerials, ski cross, halfpipe, slopestyle and big air.
-All freestyle events take place at venues in Livigno.
+Freestyle Skiing features 13 medal events including the new dual moguls competitions.
+Athletes perform in moguls, aerials, ski cross, halfpipe, slopestyle and big air at venues in Livigno.

 Nordic Sports Details

-• Biathlon combines cross-country skiing with rifle shooting for 11 medal events.
-Athletes race between shooting stages at Anterselva Biathlon Arena.
-They must control their breathing and heart rate to hit small targets from 50 meters away.
+Biathlon combines cross-country skiing with rifle shooting for 11 medal events at Anterselva Biathlon Arena.
+Athletes must control their breathing and heart rate to hit small targets from 50 meters away.
+Missing targets adds penalty laps or time.

-• Nordic Combined merges ski jumping and cross-country skiing into three events.
+Nordic Combined merges ski jumping and cross-country skiing into three events.
 Ski jumping results determine starting positions for the cross-country race.
-Team events now feature two-person teams.

 Sliding Sports Details

-• Bobsleigh includes four medal events in two-man, four-man, two-woman and monobob.
-Teams race down an icy track at speeds exceeding 90 miles per hour.
-The exact venue location remains to be determined outside Italy.
+Bobsleigh includes four medal events in two-man, four-man, two-woman and monobob.
+Teams race down the icy track at speeds exceeding 90 miles per hour.

-• Skeleton offers three medal events including the new mixed team competition.
+Skeleton offers three medal events including the new mixed team competition.
 Athletes slide headfirst down the track on a small sled.
-They endure gravitational forces up to five times their body weight.
+Team USA’s Austin Florian and Mystique Ro are reigning world champions in the mixed team event.
+Competition runs February 12 to 15.

-• Luge features four medal events with the new women’s doubles replacing the open doubles.
+Luge features four medal events with the new women’s doubles replacing the open doubles.
 Athletes lie on their backs and steer with subtle body movements.
 Luge is the fastest of all sliding sports.
+Competition dates run February 7 to 12.

 Mountain Sports Details